Ritrot2468/NoSQL-Query-Engine-InsightsUBC-/README.md

 ## Features

 - Query courses by instructor, department, average grade, year, and more
-- Complex filter support using AND, OR, GT, LT, EQ, GROUP, and ORDER
+- Complex filter support using AND, OR, GT, LT, EQ, GROUP, and ORDER (see diagram)[CheckQuery checklist.pdf](https://github.com/user-attachments/files/24363482/CheckQuery.checklist.pdf)

 - Displays results in a responsive React-based UI
 - Parses and transforms dataset files in-memory with no database
 - Returns filtered and formatted results dynamically